- 20 May 1963

 Since a young age, Pierre-Yves has been sailing on all types of boats and in different regattas.
 From this experience, he has developed a keen sense of where to find efficiencies on boats and is a master at improving performance.
 It's in this regard that he derives most pleasure when racing with Alinghi, which he joined in the early days in 1994.

 Alongside Ernesto Bertarelli, he has raced multihulls ever since the acquisition of the team's first trimaran, nicknamed the Red (ex-Poseidon), then on the Yellow, and then on the Black.
 He was part of the adventure of the Maxi One Design and helped to launch the America's Cup challenge in the early 2000s.
-In parallel, and since 2004, he has been behind the one-design seasons of the D35, the Extreme 40 and GC32.
+In parallel, and since 2004, he has been behind every single one-design season.

-His rigorous ability to analyse performance and his racing skills made him a key player in the two America's Cup, in the numerous Bol d'Or wins and in multiple successes in the D35 and GC32 championships.
+His rigorous ability to analyse performance and his racing skills made him a key player in the two America's Cup, in the numerous Bol d'Or wins and in multiple successes in the D35, Extreme Sailing Series and GC32 championships.

 Since December 2021, he has served as co-director and sports manager of the new team, Alinghi Red Bull Racing, Challenger for the 37th America's Cup (Barcelona, autumn 2024).